 Apply to Bet365 and get a £200 bet.

-In keeping with the concept of arbing, this “free bet” must have a value to someone.
-I personally don’t want to make a bet, but surely there is someone out there who does.
-Is there a way to pass on or sell my free bet to someone who would use it?
+This “free bet” must have a value to someone.
+I personally don’t want to bet, but surely there is someone out there who does.
+Is there a way to pass on or sell the free bet to someone who would use it?
 Well as a matter of fact there is a very easy way to do this.
-Betting exchanges are marketplaces where people are brought together independent of a bookmaker to buy and sell (the technical terms are to back and lay) bets.
+Betting exchanges are marketplaces where people are brought together to buy and sell (the technical terms are to back and lay) bets.

 By using the “free bet” to buy a bet at the bookmaker and then selling the same bet on the exchange, we can be sure that regardless of the bet’s outcome we will be able to keep most of the value of the free bet.